mikaello/avrodoc-plus/README.md

 # avrodoc-plus

-avrodoc-plus is a documentation tool for [Avro](http://avro.apache.org/) schemas.
+avrodoc-plus is a documentation tool for [Apache Avro](http://avro.apache.org/) schemas.
 This project originates from [https://github.com/ept/avrodoc](https://github.com/ept/avrodoc), which is great, but received no further updates.

 ## Usage